papermerge/documentation/docs/settings/overview.md

     PAPERMERGE__<section>__<name>

-double underscores are used as delimiter; environment variables names must all upper case.
+double underscores are used as delimiter; environment variables names must be all upper case.